MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-experimental.md

 Each feature has a toggle switch.  **Off** means that the feature is disabled.
 Having all switches turned off is the baseline and safest way to run your app.

 In some cases, you might need to close and reopen the app after you change a setting.
-The feature description should indicate when this is required.
+The feature description should indicate when you must perform this step.

-At the top of the **Advanced settings** panel appear settings for fully shipped features that aren't preview or experimental and that you can completely depend on.
+At the top of the **Advanced settings** panel, you can find settings for fully shipped features that aren't preview or experimental and that you can completely depend on.

-Note that these settings are per app.
-Changing a toggle switch will have an impact only for the app currently open.
-Creating an app will revert these switches to their default settings.
+These settings are specific to each app, so changing a toggle switch affects only the app that's currently open.
+If you create an app, these switches revert to their default settings for that app.